Abhay-BITS/Geo-Visualization/README.md

 # Cesium Head Tracking with Depth Data using Intel Realsense Sensor

 This project involves integrating head orientation data from a WebSocket into a CesiumJS application for visualizing a 3D object, specifically Mount Fuji.
 The project also utilizes Intel RealSense camera for enhanced visualization with depth data.

-# Project Name

-This project involves integrating head orientation data from a WebSocket into a CesiumJS application for visualizing a 3D object, specifically Mount Fuji.
-The project also utilizes Intel RealSense camera for enhanced visualization with depth data.